marshallw0706/CEN3031-Project/Sprint1.md

     3. As a user, I want to be able add friends so that I can easily keep track of them and view their music.

+    4. As a user, I want to be able to directly send people music and receive feedback.

+    5. As a system administrator, I want to create a login page so that each user can have their own profile.

 What issues your team planned to address?

 Which ones were successfully completed?